emcuttsy/monoglot-anxiety/content/blog/common-german-mistakes-verbs-describing-speech.md

 ---
-title: "Fehler Files: Talking about talking in German"
+title: 'Fehler Files: Talking about talking in German'
-description: "I tell 'dir' but ask 'dich.'
+description: I tell 'dir' but ask 'dich.'
 Why?
-A quick review of some common German mistakes made with verbs describing speech like sagen, fragen, and erzählen"
+A quick review of some common German mistakes made with verbs describing speech like sagen, fragen, and erzählen
-author: ""
+author: ''
-draft: false
-slug: "common-german-mistakes-describing-speech"
+slug: common-german-mistakes-describing-speech
-date: 2020-12-16T18:31:32-07:00
+date: 2020-12-16T18:31:32.000-07:00
-tags: ["german grammar", "german case", "german mistakes", "german verbs"]
+tags:
+- german grammar
+- german case
+- german mistakes
+- german verbs
-categories: ["Common German Mistakes", "German"]
+categories:
+- Common German Mistakes
+- German
 comments: true
 removeBlur: false
 enableEmoji: true
-featured: "2020/12/talking-about-talking-banner.jpg"
+featured: img/2020/12/talking-about-talking-banner.jpg
-featured_alt: "This post explains common German mistakes made with verbs describing speech"
+featured_alt: This post explains common German mistakes made with verbs describing speech
 featuredStretch:

 ---
 In Fehler Files, I break down common German mistakes that I make in real conversations so you don't have to make similar mistakes yourself.
 Think of it like a series of self-deprecating mini-guides to German grammar and vocabulary.
 This time around, it's about using **German verbs describing speech**, such as erzählen and fragen.

 **A common mistake with verbs that describe speech is to use the wrong case for the person being addressed**, so I break down which verbs are dative verbs and which are accusative, and how to remember the difference.